 Come of it Kim

 The contents of those potted biographies in theatre programmes are always highly suspect to say the least.
 For a start, has anybody ever seen any of the films that the authors list – unless they are terribly well known and have dual stage and screen career?
 But it is not so much what they put in as what they leave out.
 Take Kim Cattrall, for instance.
 It was Sex and the City which made her a TV star, and since that ended she has been trying to establish herself as an actress of substance, notably most recently appearing as Cleopatra at Chichester in a Janet Suzman production of Anthony and Cleopatra which started life at the Liverpool Playhouse.
 All credit to the lady.
-But in the programme she lists her films, but oddly not the most famous of the lot.
-Anyone would be excused for not remembering Mannequin, Star Trek V1, Bonfire of the Vanities are But Trouble in Little China, but who has not seen – and enjoyed – the 1984 comedy Police Academy in which she played Steve Guttenberg’s girlfriend?
-She appeared in non of the sequels, perhaps wisely as the series did, like all series, go downhill, but to leave it out of one’s resume is really strange.
+In the programme she lists her films, but oddly not the most famous of the lot.
+Anyone would be excused for not remembering Mannequin, Star Trek V1, Bonfire of the Vanities and Trouble in Little China, but who has not seen – and enjoyed – the 1984 comedy Police Academy in which she played Steve Guttenberg’s girlfriend?
+She appeared in none of the sequels, perhaps wisely as the series did, like all series, go downhill, but to leave it out of one’s resume is really strange.
 Even Maggie Smith stooped to playing stooge to Whoopie Goldberg in Sister Act.

 Once More With Feeling